Is Aircall the best VoIP phone solution for your business?

 Cons

-• SMS/MMS require an upgrade
+- SMS/MMS requires an upgrade

 At first glance, Phone.com seems like a steal, especially for healthcare companies seeking HIPAA compliance to host video appointments.
 Before you dive in, take a moment to consider the fine print.

-Before choosing a business phone system, consider your potential usage — those limited minutes and premium features might not cut it for long.
+Before choosing a business phone system, consider your potential usage.
+Those limited minutes and premium features might not cut it for long.
 Other Aircall competitors won’t leave you counting every minute.

 Key features of Phone.com

-• Voicemail to email
+- Voicemail to email

-• Video conferencing
+- Video conferencing

-• Conference calling
+- Conference calling

-• HIPAA-compliant video (requires upgrade)
+- HIPAA-compliant video

 Phone.com pricing

-9. 8×8: Best for contact centers
+8. 8×8: Best for contact centers

 Pros

-• Global security certifications
+- Global security certifications

-• Unlimited voice calling to 14 countries
+- Unlimited voice calling within 14 countries

 Cons

-• No transparent pricing
+- No transparent pricing

-• Clunky user interface
+- Clunky user interface

-• Call recordings need to be manually enabled
+- Call recordings need to be manually enabled

 Key features of 8×8

-• Music on hold
+- Music on hold

-• Unlimited calling in the US and Canada
+- Unlimited calling in the US and Canada

-• Team messaging
+- Team messaging

-• Auto attendants
+- Auto attendants

-• International calling in 14 countries
+- International calling within 14 countries

 8×8 pricing

-10. JustCall: Best for customer service teams
+9. JustCall: Best for customer service teams

 Pros

-• Available on Windows, Mac, iOS, and Android
+- Available on Windows, Mac, iOS, and Android

 Cons

-• Inconsistent call quality
+- Inconsistent call quality

 With JustCall, you can access toll-free numbers on the base plan, but toll-free minutes will cost extra.
+Keep in mind you’ll need to contact its sales team to find out how much they cost.

 JustCall has a bulk SMS texting feature, but it’s only available if you upgrade to the Pro and Business plans.